ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   value = "student\@uni-heidelberg.de" AND by = "system"

--   The Condition field MUST NOT be present within a claim object unless a [claim’s definition](#ga4gh-researcher-identity-claim-definitions) explicitly indicates it is optional.
+-   The Condition field MUST NOT be present within a RI Claim Object unless a [claim’s definition](#ga4gh-researcher-identity-claim-definitions) explicitly indicates it is optional or required.

 #### “**by**” [optional]